parvaraval27/parvaraval27/README.md

 # 💫 About Me:
 I am pursuing my B.Tech in Information and Communication Technology at Dhirubhai Ambani Institute.
-I am into programming, mathematics and the magic of randomness.

 ## 🌐 Socials: